How can I resolve ERROR 1227 when importing data into an Amazon RDS MySQL DB instance that has automated backups enabled?

 - Manually reboot your DB instance so that your parameter group status is in-sync.

-If binary logging or automated backups are enabled and you receive this error when attempting to import the dump into an Amazon RDS MySQL instance, be sure that you have set the log_bin_trust_function_creators parameter.
-For more information, see How can I resolve definer errors when importing data to my Amazon RDS for MySQL instance using mysqldump?
+If you enabled binary logging or automated backups and you receive this error when attempting to import the dump into an Amazon RDS MySQL DB instance, be sure that you have set the log_bin_trust_function_creators parameter.
+For more information, see How can I resolve definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?